Texas A&M University at Galveston: Academics

 Texas A&M University at Galveston is categorized as a dedicated college of Texas A&M University.
 For example, Marine Engineering Technology is a degree offered by Texas A&M University at Galveston, whereas Ocean Engineering is offered at the Galveston Campus, but administered by the College of Engineering.
-In 2021 President M. Katherine Banks initiated a "Path Forward" plan to reorganize the University.
+In 2021 President M. Katherine Banks initiated a "Path Forward" plan to reorganize the university.
 Part of this plan is to rename the academic college on the Galveston Campus to avoid confusion.

 Undergraduate programs

 Undergraduate science programs offered by TAMUG include Majors in marine biology, marine science, and others.
 For those wishing to pursue programs in liberal arts and social sciences, students can pursue the major in maritime studies.
-Engineering programs offered by Texas A&M University at Galveston include marine engineering technology and offshore coastal and systems engineering.
+Engineering programs offered by Texas A&M University at Galveston include Ocean Engineering, Marine Engineering Technology and Computer Science.

 The College of Engineering is also present on the Galveston Campus.
 Many freshmen are students in the Engineering at Galveston program, which allows College Station engineering freshmen to complete their required coursework at TAMUG.
 This coursework consists of two math, two natural science, and two engineering courses.
 Once completed, Engineering at Galveston students matriculate into their degree program through the Entry to a Major (ETAM) process (either in College Station, Galveston, or McAllen).
 After ETAM, students may pursue Ocean Engineering, Multidisciplinary Engineering Technology, and Computer Science in Galveston.

 The Texas A&M Maritime Academy offers a unique program that trains licensed United States mariners as either third mates or third assistant engineers through the maritime transportation, marine engineering technology, or master of maritime administration and logistics license options.